UoM-Data-Science-Platforms/gm-sde/shared/clinical-code-sets/conditions/sle/1/README.md

 Codes from: https://www.opencodelists.org/codelist/opensafely/systemic-lupus-erythematosus-sle/2020-05-12/#full-list

+Includes codes for other diagnoses that are "due to" or "caused by" SLE.

 ## Prevalence log

 By examining the prevalence of codes (number of patients with the code in their record) broken down by clinical system, we can attempt to validate the clinical code sets and the reporting of the conditions.
 Here is a log for this code set.